rahulii/E-commerce/README.md

-# b2c
+# Clone of Bewakoof.com
-Online Shopping Website with Shopping Cart implemented using HTML5 local storage.
+Online Shopping Website with Shopping Cart implemented using PHP